Women in Economics

 WinE’s objective is to support women in the economics profession by facilitating the formation of networks, by circulating information on, or relevant to, female economists, and by providing a forum for discussion of issues relevant to women in economics.
 Its initiatives include an annual Mentoring and Networking Retreat, the creation of a website that monitors the status of women in the economics profession and a WinE Bibliography.
 Moreover, the WinE Committee had a very important role in the instigation of the Birgit Grodal Award.

 Female economists are invited by WinE Committee to write short non-technical summaries of some of their recent work.
-New summaries appear each month.
-November's summaries are written by Michèle Belot and Raquel Fernández.
+New summaries appear two months.
+April's summaries are written by Nicola Fuchs-Schündeln (Goethe Universität Frankfurt) and Michèle Tertilt (University of Mannheim).

 WinE Mentoring and Networking Retreat